jperryhouts/Tangler/DataPrep/README.md

 docker build -t tangler/data_prep .
 ```

+Once the image is built, start an interactive terminal session:

+```bash
+docker run -it --rm -v "$HOME/Data:/DATA" tangler/data_prep bash
+```

 ## Stage 1: Generate training examples

 Processing each individual image takes under a second, but on a dataset with over a million samples this can become very time consuming.
 The algorithm does not need much RAM, but access to a large number of cores is essential.
-With the container setup as described above, converting all images in the dataset can be done with:
+With the container setup as described above, convert all images into string patterns:

-```bash
-docker run -it --rm -v "$HOME/Data:/DATA" tangler/data_prep bash
-```

 ```bash
 find /DATA -name '*JPEG' | while read fn ; do